Gambling Addiction Hotline vs Therapy: What’s the Difference?

 • Feeling a compulsion to gamble despite wanting to stop.

-How to Access the Gambling Addiction Hotline
+Accessing the Gambling Addiction Hotline

 If you or someone you know is struggling with gambling, reaching out to the Gambling Addiction Hotline is a positive step.
 The hotline can be contacted any time at 844-779-2637.
 This service is free and confidential, providing immediate support and guidance.